 After experiencing what this practice has to offer, I felt the urge to share the power that it holds and encourage others to start looking into the eyes of our fellow humans.
 In today’s modern society and, in particular, large cities where people are huddled together in cramped public transport, there seems to be a great aversion to eye contact with many attempting to divert their eyes in public.

-In my own opinion, I feel that eye gazing is one of those practices that is understood by the heart rather than the mind and one has to experience it to how truly special it is.
+In my own opinion, I feel that eye gazing is one of those practices that is understood by the heart rather than the mind and one has to experience it to know how truly special it is.
 I believe it best not to over analyse why we feel what we feel during this experience but appreciate it and just observe the silent magic that it holds.

-This experience has shown me how valuable this practice is and how it can help us to create a better connection with our fellow humans.
-We currently live in a society where there is disconnection and isolation everywhere we turn so anything that can help us to heal this sickness is something we should really give some careful consideration to.
+This experience has shown me how valuable this practice is and how exactly it can help us to create a better connection with our fellow humans.
+We currently live in a society where disconnection and isolation are everywhere we turn, so anything that can help us to heal this sickness is something we should really give some careful consideration to.